open-telemetry/semantic-conventions/docs/attributes-registry/log.md

 | `log.file.path_resolved` | string | The full path to the file, with symlinks resolved. | `/var/lib/docker/uuid.log` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

 ## Log Record Attributes

+This document defines the generic attributes that may be used in any Log Record.

 | Attribute        | Type   | Description                                 | Examples                     | Stability                                                        |
 | ---------------- | ------ | ------------------------------------------- | ---------------------------- | ---------------------------------------------------------------- |